stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     ]
 }
 ````
-Then I have created another security group allowing 3306 port access and SSH from the instance which created only for SSH access:
+Then I have created another `security group allowing 3306 port access and SSH from the instance which created only for SSH access`:
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 authorize-security-group-ingress --group-id  sg-08808fb3017fe8ee8 --protocol tcp --port 3306 --cidr 0.0.0.0/0
 {